cs1302uga/cs1302-hw-savable/README.md

 ## Questions

-In your notes, clearly answer the questions in the following exercise steps.
+In your notes, answer the questions in the following exercise steps.
 All instructions assume that you are logged into the Odin server.